shanedonburke/Artistree/README.md

 ## Bugs

-1. Currently we have an issue that when refreshing will cause the website to 404.
-We are not sure what the problem is but the core functionality of the website works fine as long as the user does not refresh. -- TO BE FIXED
-2. Another bug we have is that the EULA page does not get linked appropriately resulting in a 404.
-This worked while hosting it on our machines but hosting it on github pages results in the link throwing a 404.
+## Fixes
+1. Fixed a problem that occured on refreshing a page that would cause the website to 404.
+2. Fixed the linking problem so the EULA is now accessible through the proper means.

 ## Available Scripts